-May 28, 1967 Palomino Pinto Stallion
+May 28, 1967-1986 Palomino Pinto Stallion

-In 1986, Thunder became blind from a disease known as moon blindness.
+Thunder went blind from a disease known as moon blindness.
 He was kept in a paddock by himself during the day and in his stall at night to prevent him from hurting himself.
-However, one night, he managed to escape his stall and tried to join the Misty herd in the field.
-Cyclone, who was with the mares, had the natural herd instinct to defend his mares.The stallions ended up battling each other severely enough that they broke through the fence and ended up quite a ways from the Pony Farm.
+One night in 1986 he managed to escape his stall and tried to join the herd in the field.
+Cyclone was with the mares and had the natural herd instinct to defend his mares.The stallions ended up battling each other severely enough that they broke through the fence and ended up a ways from the Pony Farm.
 Thunder was injured in the fight and was put down to prevent him from suffering.

 Click on the photo for more pictures of Thunder